Welcome to my web site!

 I am Benjamin Bederson, husband of Betty, father of Joshua, Geoffrey, Aron and Ben, father-in-law of Isabelle Germano and Allison Druin, and grandfather of Lucia, Maria, Dana and Aviva.

-I am Professor of Physics Emeritus, New York University and Editor-in-Chief Emeritus, the American Physical Society and former Dean of the Graduate School of Arts & Science, New York University and former Chair of the Physics Department.
-Currently "retired"; I have just completed a term as Editor of the APS Forum on the History of Physics Newsletter.
-As with many superannuated practicing physicists I have become very interested in the history of physics, particularly modern physics, activities of physicists during and after WWII, and ongoing developments in quantum mechanics.
+I am Professor of Physics Emeritus, New York University and Editor-in-Chief Emeritus, the American Physical Society.
+I am also former Dean of the Graduate School of Arts & Science, New York University and former Chair of the Physics Department.
+As with many superannuated practicing physicists I have become very interested in the history of physics, particularly modern physics, the activities of physicists during and after WWII, and ongoing developments in quantum mechanics.
+I am completing a three-year term as Chair of the APS Historic Sites Committeee.

 Ben and Betty ca. 1979